CitrineInformatics/citrine-python/docs/source/getting_started/projects_and_users.rst

 Overview
 --------

-Projects are containers for other resources, like datasets and modules.
+Projects are containers for other resources, such as datasets and modules.
 Access rights on resources inside a Project are managed, granted, and revoked at the Project level.

-Users are literal users of the Citrine Platform.
+Users are individuals using of the Citrine Platform.
 Users cannot directly access resources, but must instead be added to Projects.
 Through their membership in Projects, Users can access resources.

 This library presents several methods for managing Projects, Users, and user membership in Projects.